HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkpython2.md: Modified the alt attributes of two images; changed UNIX to *NIX; changed markdown style of the word "prompt"; did uploads.

 ### R1D12
+thinkperl, thinklua, thinkksh, thinkbash: Applied R1D11 changes of thinkpython2.md to all *.md files, but only locally.
+Will upload later.

+### R1D13
+thinkpython2.md: Modified the structure of Section 1.3.1 (Syntax errors); deleted all following content.
+Uploaded my index.html to bplaced.

+### R1D14